Arnauld/swoop/README.markdown

 ## Inspirations & Credits

 *SwOOp* was originally a fork from [Spark](https://github.com/perwendel/spark).
-Idea was to replace JEE Servlet dependency (originally from [Jetty](http://jetty.codehaus.org/jetty/) by a non-blocking and event based HTTP server.
+Idea was to replace JEE Servlet dependency (originally from [Jetty](http://jetty.codehaus.org/jetty/)) by a non-blocking and event based HTTP server.
 After some initial refactorings, this project has emerged as a complete rewriting in order to have a more flexible and easier to test basis.
-There are some remainings especially *the static bootstrap initialization*.
+There are some remaining especially *the static bootstrap initialization*.

 After investigation, the by-default underlying HTTP server is [Webbit](https://github.com/webbit/webbit) which is based on [Netty](http://www.jboss.org/netty).